- Address mental health related concerns including more serious mental illness.

-- Brief weekly meetings, or more often if necessary (e.g. 10 minutes or so).
+- Brief weekly meetings (e.g. 10 minutes or so), or more frequently if necessary.
 This is designated time for the supervisor and employee to talk about issues before they become serious.
 This should be a time to see how the employee is doing and if the accommodation plan is supporting success at work.

 - Retraining or reorientation for any leave of 12 weeks or more.

 - Increased learning and re-learning time to support comprehension.

 - Individualized training approaches to help improve comprehension and retention.

 - Manager training as well as resources and support for providing more effective responses.